alexketrzyn-blip/ESG-teaching-/README.md

-# README – Training Course for Upholstered Furniture Company
+# README – Training Course for a Furniture Company

 ##  Overview
 This course was designed for an **employee of the purchasing department** in a company producing upholstered furniture.